A question often asked: Is Uganda safe to visit in 2023?

 Ultimately, prioritizing your Safety and well-being should be paramount when deciding whether or not to drive in Uganda.

 There are many reasons why a self-drive safari borders on insanity in Uganda.
-However, increasingly we are advertising vehicle rentals, leaving the driving to a tour company with an experience like us.
+However, we are increasingly advertising vehicle rentals, leaving the driving to a tour company with experience like us.
 Read more here about self-drive.

 3. Use an accredited Tour Operator for your Safari in Uganda: